 One of the more popular glamping options is the yurt.
 Originally developed by nomadic tribes for shelter, this circular tent might be portable or fixed to a foundation, and can be built on a wooden platform with wooden or metal framing.
 The yurt may be made from canvas, tarpaulin, Plexiglas dome, wire rope, or radiant insulation.
 The main appeal of the yurt compared to a traditional tent is that it is much more spacious, and while you can step right out of the front door (yes, they often have proper doors) and be in the beautiful great outdoors, it’s a comfortable retreat at the end of the day when you’ve finished adventuring and need time to recharge.

-It isn’t only the yurt that lend itself well to the glamping scene.
+It isn’t only the yurt that lends itself well to the glamping scene.
 Think tipis, treehouses, pods, bell tents, huts, lodges and cabins – all of these can make great luxury, alternative accommodation.
 But it’s not just about shelter.
 There are plenty of accessories and other pieces of equipment you can add to your glamping set up.
 Hot tubs, stoves, coffee machines, power showers, and smaller extras such as hampers and barbecue food can really add that special touch.
 These may also come in the form of experiences, such as yoga, massage, and other treats.

 How Can You Finance Your Glamping Business?